jonnew/ONIX/README.md

 ## Repository Contents and Licensing
 Each top level directory of this repository corresponds to a distinct system module.
-These can be specifications (e.g. `spec`), hardware components (e.g.
+These can firmware (e.g. TODO), hardware components (e.g.
 `headstage-64`), or programming interfaces (e.g. `api`). __Each subdirectory
 may have distinct contributors and/or licenses__.
 Please refer to the README file within each directory for further information on usage, licensing, etc.

-## Specification
+## ONI-Compatible
-The [Open Ephys++ Specification](spec/README.md) formally specifies data serialization, host/PC communication, firmware blocks, device drivers and programming interfaces for this project.
-All firmware, software, and hardware artifacts in this repository implementations of this specification.
+The [Open Neuro Interface](https://github.com/jonnew/ONI) formally specifies data serialization, host/PC communication, firmware blocks, device drivers and programming interfaces for this project.
+All firmware, software, and hardware artifacts in this repository are implementations of this specification.
-Therefor, third party implementations that maintain compatibility with the spec will interoperate with the software and hardware within this project.
+Therefore, third party implementations that maintain compatibility with ONI will interoperate with the software and hardware within this project.
-Seriously, do a better job than us, we will be grateful!
-Also, if you have concerns with the spec, please get in touch.
-We want this to be used and applicable in a variety of circumstances.

 ## Software